broadinstitute/gatk/docs/CNV/howtogcnv.md

 ### ☞ 4.2 How do I make interval lists for scattering?
 This step applies to the _cohort mode_.
 It is unnecessary for _case mode_ analyses as the model implies the scatter intervals.

-The v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline script scatters the GermlineCNVCaller step.
+The v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline workflow scatters the GermlineCNVCaller step.
 Each scattered analysis is on genomic intervals subset from intervals produced either from PreprocessIntervals ([section 1](#1)) or from FilterIntervals ([section 2](#)).
-The script uses [Picard IntervalListTools](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/picard_util_IntervalListTools.php) to break up the intervals list into _roughly balanced_ lists.
+The workflow uses [Picard IntervalListTools](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/picard_util_IntervalListTools.php) to break up the intervals list into _roughly balanced_ lists.

 ```
 gatk IntervalListTools \